 There are two types of annotation files, which are files containing annotations that can be read by the Checker Framework.
 Section 34.5 describes stub files, which are used by programmers and type system designers.
 This section dscribes ajava files.
+Ajava files are typically read and written by tools, such as whole-program inference (see Section 33.2).
+This section about ajava files is primarily of interest to the maintainers of such tools.

-Ajava files are simply valid Java source files whose annotations the Checker Framework can read.
-The Checker Framework can read their annotations that are written on anonymous and local classes (annotations in such locations are ignored in stub files).
+An ajava file is simply a valid Java source file.
+The Checker Framework reads its annotations.
+(This includes annotations that are written on anonymous and local classes - annotations in such locations are ignored in stub files.)